drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletFinder.rst

 .. _DoubletFinder: https://github.com/chris-mcginnis-ucsf/DoubletFinder

 DoubletFinder_ is a transcription-based doublet detection software that uses simulated doublets to find droplets that has a high proportion of neighbors that are doublets.
-We have provided a wrapper script that takes common arguments for DoubletFinder_ and we alsp provide an example script that you can run manually in R if you prefer.
+We have provided a wrapper script that takes common arguments for DoubletFinder_ and we also provide an example script that you can run manually in R if you prefer.